speedata/ltxdoc/README.md

 How to build
 ------------

-You need a [Go compiler](https://golang.org) and git and GNU make.
+You need a [Go compiler](https://golang.org) >= 1.6 and git and GNU make.
 That should be enough.

-Clone the repository at [https://github.com/speedata/ltxdoc](https://github.com/speedata/ltxdoc) and run `make getdependencies`.
+Clone the repository at [https://github.com/speedata/ltxdoc](https://github.com/speedata/ltxdoc).

 After that run `make install`:

     git clone https://github.com/speedata/ltxdoc.git
-    make getdependencies
+    cd ltxdoc
     make install

 this installs a binary in `bin/ltxdoc` which is enough to run the program.
 You can copy the binary anywhere you want, no extra files are needed.